How-u-doing/assembly/loop_unrolling/README.md

 ![](img/loop_unrolling_pipeline.svg)

-Wait a minute, someone might say, the `ldr`s seem to cause problems since they all read values into the `w6` register, and then 4 concurrent reads from that register!
+Wait a minute, someone might say, the `ldr`s seem to cause problems since they all load values into the `w6` register, and then 4 concurrent reads from that register!
 The answer is *register renaming* to the rescue!
 We can also try it ourselves.
 First, let's compile our C++ code to assembly:
 ```bash